-St. Anthony of Padua School’s seventh and eighth graders participate in the Middle School Science Fair every year.
+St. Anthony of Padua School’s seventh graders participate in the Middle School Science Fair every year.
+It is optional for eighth grade.
 This is a required activity for which the students receive a grade.
 The science teacher works with and guides the students to develop a hypothesis, design and execute an experiment and extrapolate a conclusion.
 The process begins in October with the students selecting an experiment that is approved by the middle school science teacher.
 The student’s science fair grade is equivalent to two test grades, and also includes an English grade for the outline they will compose on their science project.

-Ten students will be chosen after the science fair, held in spring 2019, to participate in the Diocesan Science Fair.
+Students will be chosen after the science fair, held in spring 2020, to participate in the Diocesan Science Fair.
 Our students always do very well in this competition against other Diocesan elementary schools.

 Below are the 2018-19 science fair documents: